Polar sport zones

 If your goal is to compete at top potential, you will have to train in sport zones 4 and 5.
 In these zones, you run anaerobically, in intervals of up to 10 minutes.
 The shorter the interval, the higher the intensity.
 Sufficient recovery between intervals is very important.
 The training pattern in zones 4 and 5 is designed to produce peak performance.

-The Polar sport zones can be personalised by using a laboratory measured HRmax value, or by taking a field test to measure the value yourself.
+The Polar sport zones can be personalized by using a laboratory measured HRmax value, or by taking a field test to measure the value yourself.
 When running in a sport zone, try to make use of the entire zone.
 The mid-zone is a good target, but keeping your heart rate at that exact level all the time is not necessary.
 Heart rate gradually adjusts to training intensity.
 For instance, when crossing from sport zone 1 to 3, the circulatory system and heart rate will adjust in 3-5 minutes.

 Heart rate responds to exercise intensity depending on factors such as fitness and recovery levels, as well as environmental, factors.
 It is important to look out for subjective feelings of fatigue, and to adjust your training program accordingly.
 A simple way of making use of the sport zones is making your target heart rate zones.
 For further instructions, see Plan Your Training.